Nana Vasconcelos berimbau, percussion, voice, gongs

 Produced by Manfred Eicher

-For his third solo album, first and only for ECM under his name, the extraordinary percussionist Nana Vasconcelos created an album that grows.
+For his third solo release, first and only for ECM under his name, the extraordinary percussionist Nana Vasconcelos created an album that grows.
 It has taken me a few uninterrupted sessions to appreciate the depths of Saudades, which continue to reveal themselves with every listen.
 Vasconcelos fronts the best with “O Berimbau,” a 19-minute ode to the metallic scrapings of its eponymous instrument.
 Utilizing human breath and strings, he renders a beatific icon with bare means.
 Breaks yield mock birdcalls for a highly filmic and contextual sound that locates us in living spirit.
 “Vozes” is simply those, weaving fricatives through a loom of nostalgia-laden strings.
 A rather different congregation of voices awaits us in “Ondas,” speaking in konnakol.
-Tablas and melodic rows, ploughed by shakers and cowbell, channel irrigation into “Cego Aderaldo.”
+Tablas and melodic rows, plowed by shakers and cowbell, channel irrigation into “Cego Aderaldo.”
 This, the only non-Vasconcelos piece on the album (by compatriot and musical partner Egberto Gismonti), opens with the liquid guitar of its composer in a precisely syncopated journey of intense focus.
 “Dado” reprises the berimbau, unaccompanied, fading into a climate of arid reflection.

 Saudades is a self-portrait in sound.
 Vasconcelos plays as one communicates, with the immediacy of speech and the lingering effects of bodily gestures.
 This minimal approach yields a broadening territory of fallow lands.
 His is not simply a musical language but language, period.